Rocky Mountain spotted fever (RMSF) is a severe rickettsial infectious disease that affects your blood vessels. It is potentially fatal.

 Most but not all people with RMSF develop a rash.
 The rash begins as small, flat pink spots but can later progress to red-purple spots.
 The rash most often starts on the wrists, forearms and ankles.

 If left untreated, RMSF can cause severe problems to organs or skin near the leaky blood vessels.
-Symptoms will depend on what organs are involved.
+Symptoms will depend on which organs are involved.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-RMSF can be difficult to diagnose because the symptoms are similar to many other diseases.
-Many people do not realize they have been bitten by a tick which can also make the diagnosis more difficult.
+RMSF can be difficult to diagnose because the symptoms are similar to many other diseases and the rash may not be there at first.
+Many people do not realize they have been bitten by a tick, which can also make the diagnosis more difficult.

 Treatment may be started before a clear diagnosis is made based on your risk and fever.

 RMSF is treated with antibiotics.
-Doxycyline is the drug of choice, but others may be chosen if necessary.
 It is important to start this treatment early.
-Make sure to take all of your medication as recommended.
-Do not stop taking the medication once you feel better, unless your doctor says it is safe to do so.
+Make sure to take all of your medication as advised.

 Public Health Agency of Canada